bioinformatics-centre/AsmVar/src/AsmvarAGE/README.md

-Please send your comments and suggestions to alexej.abyzov@yale.edu.
+Please send your comments and suggestions to huangshujia@genomics.cn / alexej.abyzov@yale.edu.